Jerry Rice: Final 49ers' seasons (1995–2000)

-Oakland Raiders, Seattle Seahawks, and later career (2001–2005)
+Later career (2001–2005)

-Oakland Raiders
+Oakland Raiders (2001–2004)

-With the emergence of Terrell Owens in San Francisco and because of their desire to rebuild the team and clear salary, Rice was released by the 49ers in June 2001 and signed with the Oakland Raiders for four years, $7.8 million.
+With the emergence of Terrell Owens in San Francisco and because of their desire to rebuild the team and clear salary, Rice was released by the 49ers in June 2001 and signed with the Oakland Raiders for a four-year, $7.8 million contract.
 He joined a Raiders team coming off a loss in the playoffs to form one of the oldest receiver duos with Tim Brown (age 35).
 During the season, he had an eight reception, 131-yard performance with three touchdowns against the Chargers, and a nine reception, 108-yard performance against the Broncos.
 Rice caught 83 passes for 1,139 yards and nine touchdowns for the year.
 Oakland finished the season with a 10–6 record and made the postseason.
 The Raiders played the New York Jets in the Wild Card Round, winning 38–24, with Rice having nine receptions for 183 yards and a touchdown.
 In the Divisional Round, the Raiders faced Tom Brady and the New England Patriots.
-In what was later called the "Tuck Rule Game", the Raiders lost in overtime 16–13, after officials ruled a Brady fumble was an incomplete pass, allowing the Patriots to kick the game-tying field goal, all in a severe snowstorm.
+In what was later called the "Tuck Rule Game", the Raiders lost in overtime 16–13, after officials reviewed an apparent Brady fumble, overturning the call on the field to be an incomplete pass, allowing the Patriots to kick the game-tying field goal, all in a severe snowstorm.

-In 2002, he caught 92 passes for 1,211 yards and seven touchdowns, while being named to his 13th Pro Bowl team, and to the Second-team All-Pro team.
-Rice's teammate, Raiders starting quarterback Rich Gannon, was named the NFLs Most Valuable Player for the 2002 season.
+In 2002, Rice caught 92 passes for 1,211 yards and seven touchdowns, while being named to his 13th Pro Bowl team, and to the Second-team All-Pro team.
+Rice's teammate, Raiders starting quarterback Rich Gannon, was named the NFL's Most Valuable Player for the 2002 season.
 Against the Tennessee Titans, where Rice had seven receptions for 144 yards and a touchdown, he surpassed Walter Payton as the all-time leader in scrimmage yards, with 21,281 scrimmage yards.
 He scored his 200th career touchdown against the Broncos.
 Oakland finished the season with an 11–5 record and made the postseason.
-They won in the Divisional Round against the Jets, 30–10, and in the AFC Championship Game against the Tennessee Titans, 41–24, making it to the Super Bowl.
+They won in the Divisional Round against the Jets, 30–10.
+Rice had a receiving touchdown in the win.
+The team won in the AFC Championship against the Tennessee Titans, 41–24, making it to the Super Bowl.
 There, against the Buccaneers, coached by former Raiders head coach Jon Gruden, they were defeated 21–48, with Gannon throwing five interceptions, including three for touchdowns, and Rice having five receptions for 77 yards and a touchdown.
 Up to this point, Rice had been undefeated in the Super Bowl, having already won three with San Francisco.
-The fact that he lost a Super Bowl overwhelmed him to the point of crying in his hotel room after the game.
+The fact that he lost a Super Bowl overwhelmed him to the point that he cried in his hotel room after the game.